jazzband/wagtailmenus/README.md

 It's an extension for Torchbox's [Wagtail CMS](https://github.com/torchbox/wagtail) to help you manage and render multi-level navigation and simple flat menus in a consistent, flexible way.

-#### Compatibility
+### Compatibility

-The current version of wagtailmenus is compatible with Wagtail >= 1.5, and Python 2.7, 3.4 and 3.5.
+The current version is compatible with Wagtail >= 1.5, and Python 2.7, 3.3, 3.4 and 3.5.

 ## What does it do?